DWS-2025/project-grupo-5/README.md

 > [!NOTE]
 > You can visit our web in: [echoreviews.site](https://echoreviews.site)
 ## Overview
-EchoReview is a web-based platform that allows users to explore, review, and manage their favorite music albums.
+EchoReviews is a web-based platform that allows users to explore, review, and manage their favorite music albums.
 Built with Spring Boot, this application provides a robust and user-friendly interface for music enthusiasts to share their thoughts and discover new music.

 ## Features
 ### User Management